w4jbm/Python-Programs/README.md

 ![alt text](https://github.com/w4jbm/Python-Programs/raw/master/autobins.png "Example of autobins.py")

+## bubblesort.py

+A simple integer Bubble Sort function demonstrated by creating a list of ten random integers, sorting them, printing them, and also printing them backwards (for no particular reason).

 ## factors.py

 Finds and prints the factors of a number given as a command line argument.